baguinaga/cortex-dash/README.md

 # CortexDash: A Config-Driven Dashboard with Data Visualizations

+## Current Status & Test Deploy

+This project is currently in a **Pre-MVP Test Deployment** phase.

+### Chart and Table representational components are still under development

+#### Currently

+- **Frontend:** Deployed on Vercel.
+- **Backend:** Deployed on Render, serving fixed mock data.

+_Python/Flask backend will be deployed on Render, serving a fixed set of **mock data**._

+The purpose of this deployment is to showcase the application's architecture, user interface, and core config-driven features.

+All known issues, architectural debt, and post-MVP features are being formally tracked in our [**Issue Tracker**](_docs/ISSUE_TRACKER.md).

+The next major milestone is the full MVP release, which will involve connecting the backend to a live PostgreSQL database populated with more extensive, realistic data.

+---

 CortexDash is an advanced, full-stack dashboard platform designed to showcase a modern, scalable, and reusable web architecture.
 The core innovation is its **config-driven design**, allowing for the rapid development and deployment of new, themed dashboards by defining a single TypeScript configuration file.

 This approach minimizes hardcoded UI and logic, maximizing reusability and accelerating development.
 It's a strategic demonstration of building flexible, data-driven applications.